edmundgray/Registry-Services-Frontend/AUTHENTICATION_MANUAL.md

-# Authentication System Manual for Junior Developers
+# Authentication System Manual for Developers

 ## 📖 Table of Contents
 1. [Overview](#overview)